Meta facebook tracking pixel

 • Margetuximab-cmkb (Margenza).
 Margetuximab-cmkb, in combination with chemotherapy, is used for the treatment of HER2-positive metastatic breast cancer that was previously treated with at least two anti-HER2 regimens.

 • Tucatinib (Tukysa).
-Tucatinib is used in combination with trastuzumab and the chemotherapy capecitabin as a therapy for HER2-positive metastatic breast cancer that was previously treated with one or more anti-HER2 regimens.
+Tucatinib is used in combination with trastuzumab and the chemotherapy capecitabine as a therapy for HER2-positive metastatic breast cancer that was previously treated with one or more anti-HER2 regimens.

-All of the above drugs except lapatinib are given intravenously (into a vein).
-Lapatinib is given in pill form.
+All of the above drugs except lapatinib and tucatnib are given intravenously (into a vein).
+Lapatinib and tucatinib are given in tablet form.

 Chemotherapy is typically the first approach for treating triple-negative metastatic breast cancer.
 The most common chemotherapies used include: